Power-of-Attorney Translations

 Each type serves different purposes and offers varying levels of control for the agent.
 The choice of POA largely depends on the principal's needs and circumstances.

-Fun fact: why is the knowledge of historical English grammar useful in POA translations?
+Why is the knowledge of historical English grammar useful in POA translations?

 Understanding historical English grammar can be particularly useful when translating legal documents such as Power-of-Attorney from English for several reasons: